gradle/gradle/design-docs/features/composite-build/README.md

 ## Composite build

-At this stage, this is a scratchpad of ideas for how "composite build" might be developed in Gradle.
-Later this feature and the related stories will be more fully fleshed out.

-#### 'Gradle Composite'

-The defined stories introduce the concept of a ‘Gradle composite build’.
+This feature spec introduces the concept of a ‘Gradle composite build’.
 A composite build is a lightweight assembly of Gradle projects that a developer is working on.
 These projects may come from different Gradle builds, but when assembled into a composite Gradle is able to coordinate these projects so that they appear in some way as a single build unit.

+#### Composite build participants

+Each separate Gradle build that provides projects for a composite build is a _build participant_.
+Each build participant has a version of Gradle that is used for building.
+A composite build is defined as _homogeneous_ if every participant is built with the same Gradle version.

-#### Independent models
+#### Independent configuration models

 Gradle builds within a composite will be configured independently, and will have no direct access to the configuration model of other builds within the composite.
 This will permit these builds to be configured lazily and in parallel.

-#### Project substitution
+#### Project dependency substitution

 Where possible, external dependencies will be replaced with project dependencies within a composite.
 In this way, a composite build will perform similarly to a multi-project build containing all of the projects.